kylinsoong/kylinsoong.github.io/_posts/2015-05-10-teiid-buffer.md

 ## Tuple, TupleBatch, TupleSource and TupleBuffer

-As the depiction of Key Interface diagram, there are several methods related with TupleSource and TupleBuffer, like

-* createTupleBuffer(List elements, String groupName, TupleSourceType tupleSourceType)
-* getTupleBuffer(String id)

-A `Tuple` in Teiid is equivalent to a list data structure, `TupleBuffer` has the 'addTuple()' method, that means add a list data.
+* A `Tuple` in Teiid is equivalent to a list data structure, `TupleBuffer` has the 'addTuple()' method, that means add a list data.
 The data type in list be defined with ElementSymbol list, we will show this in example in example section.

-A `TupleBatch` in Teiid is a list of `Tuple`, it's structure like
+* A `TupleBatch` in Teiid is a list of `Tuple`, it's structure like

 ~~~
 List<List<?>> tuples;